Code-At-Uni/guides/lessons/lesson0/tutorial.md

 ### How CSS Rules Work

 In your CSS window, you can try typing

 ```css
 p{ color: blue;}
 ```

-You will see almost instantly, text changing from it's black default color to blue.
+You will see almost instantly, text changing from its black default color to blue.
 But not the heading or the link, just the paragraph text.

 You can read this as:
 ```css